TeodorSAP/playground/telemetry-manager/fips-140/fips-140.md

     /telemetry-manager-workspace/main.go:121 +0x13
 ```

 ✅ SOLUTION: Manually generate the `subjectKey` from the `caCertTemplate` using the ASN.1 `x509.MarshalPKIXPublicKey` marshaller, which instead of the default SHA.1-based algorithm (not FIPS-compliant), uses the elliptic curve algorithms.
-See: https://pkg.go.dev/crypto/x509#MarshalPKIXPublicKey
+See: https://pkg.go.dev/crypto/x509#MarshalPKIXPublicKey.
+Changes found in: https://github.com/kyma-project/telemetry-manager/pull/2440

 > NOTE: This might fail again on Go 1.25, where elliptic curve algorithms are considered non-compliant.